johanhq/rubiks/README.md

-# rubriks
+# rubiks
-The task is to calculate the number of pieces on a rubriks cube given that you have the height.
+The task is to calculate the number of pieces on a rubiks cube given that you have the height.

 **Line1:** Number of different sizes to read from standard input.